jonathonflorek/pet-shelter-api/README.md

 Express + TypeORM + Postgres

-If you want to play with the API, copy-paste the contents of `pet-shelter.openapi.yaml` into the [Swagger Editor](https://editor.swagger.io/).
+If you want to play with the API, copy-paste the contents of `pet-shelter.openapi.yaml` into the [Swagger Editor](https://editor.swagger.io/) (or import this link: `https://raw.githubusercontent.com/jonathonflorek/pet-shelter-api/master/pet-shelter.openapi.yaml`).
 An instance of the API is available here: https://immense-sands-23244.herokuapp.com/

 ## How to develop